cammyoung/gaussian-sheep/content/about/_index.md

 {{< figure src="/images/me.jpg" title="At the world's greatest bookstore" >}}

-Cameron Young graduated with a Master's in Economics from the Barcelona Graduate School of Economics in 2017, earning a Bachelor's in Honours Economics from Simon Fraser University prior to that in 2016.
+Cameron Young is Editor and Contributor at Gaussian Sheep.
+He graduated with a Master's in Economics from the Barcelona Graduate School of Economics in 2017, earning a Bachelor's in Honours Economics from Simon Fraser University prior to that in 2016.
 He is currently based in Portland, Oregon, working as an Associate Consultant at Economists.com.
 [LinkedIn](http://linkedin.com/in/cammyoung)